arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 // API endpoint path to get IP details in JSON format.
 String path = "/json/";

-// Static IP configuration for the Opta device.
+// Static IP configuration for the Portenta Machine Control device.
 IPAddress ip(10, 130, 22, 84);

 // Ethernet client instance for the communication.